 "One day, the warrior's

 people sent a great starship captain after him.
+And she almost caught him, even

-And she almost caught him, even though he had led her into the Badlands,
+though he had led her into the Badlands, where before, he'd always been able to

 "But she didn't catch